Uh oh! The 10 most common mistakes for kids on bikes

 - To determine if the helmet is sitting correctly, you want to fit one-to-two fingers between their eyebrows and the lip of the helmet.

 - You can then use the size adjustment dial at the rear to make sure the helmet has a secure fit around the circumference of your child's head.
-Note: if you have turned the dial to maximum tightness and more than a finger's width of space remains between your child's head and the helmet, then it is too big.
+Note: if you have turned the dial to maximum tightness and more than a finger's width of space remains between your child's head and the helmet, then it is too big and you may want to size down.

 - Make sure that you also tighten the chin strap sufficiently.
 Remember: as tight as necessary, as loose as possible.
 As a general rule, you shouldn't be able to fit more than one finger between the strap and their chin.